 For everything that was written in former times was written for our instruction, so that through endurance and through encouragement of the scriptures we may have hope.
 Now may the God of endurance and comfort give you unity with one another in accordance with Christ Jesus, so that together you may with one voice glorify the God and Father of our Lord Jesus Christ.
 (Romans 15:4-6 NET)

 Every scripture is inspired by God and useful for teaching, for reproof, for correction, and for training in righteousness, that the person dedicated to God may be capable and equipped for every good work.
 (2 Timothy 3:16,17 NET)

 Words of Caution for the Journey

-Nevertheless, I know God lovingly accepts us even as we misguidingly seek His formulas for at least we are seeking the only true God.
+Nevertheless, I know God lovingly accepts us even as we misguidingly seek His formulas, for at least we are seeking the only true God.
 For we are all born again (1) as simple children that must grow up in Him.
-I am so grateful that He has grown me through that period of seeking God for the formula to now seeking the author of life simply because He alone is worthy of all my devotion.
-And yet there is much room for further growth and I am grateful that we can help each other see our blind spots as He leads.
+I am so grateful that He has grown me through that period of seeking God for the formula to seeking the author of life simply because He alone is worthy of all my devotion.
+And yet, there is much room for further growth, and I am grateful that we can help each other see our blind spots as He leads.
 Dear hearts, forgiveness is only repentance (1) away.